Last updated on August 13th, 2025 at 10:42 am

 Personality

-Personality is an organised set of characteristics possessed by a person that influence his/her cognitions, emotions, motivation and behaviour in various situations.
+Personality is an organized set of characteristics possessed by a person that influence his/her cognitions, emotions, and behavior in various situations.

 It is the enduring personal characteristics of individuals.
 It is much more than outer appearance.

-Personality includes the combination of emotional, attitude and behaviour response pattern of an individual.
+Personality includes the combination of emotional, attitude and behavior response patterns of an individual.

-People who have good Personality, are very likeable, interesting and pleasant to be with.
+People who have good Personalities are very likable, interesting, and pleasant to be with.

 Personality has four dimensions: